RSS

 “Do they want to sell this building (condo)?”

-The most significant drawbacks to why we did not submit or even consider submitting an offer.
+The most significant reasons we did not submit, or even consider submitting, an offer.

 • The listing Realtor never called us back!
-Wow, you, as an owner and your Realtor have a $677,000 property, and they don’t call you back after three attempts?
+Wow, as an owner, you and your Realtor have a $677,000 property, and they still don’t call you back after three attempts?
 (By the way, that building is still listed for sale!)

 • My clients and I arrive, but can’t get into the rooms.
 The tenants say they were not notified or given enough notice.
-Whether the tenant is correct or not, it would behoove you as a landlord or the Realtor to ensure that ALL tenants are notified and reminded before a showing.
+Whether the tenant is correct or not, it would behoove you, as a landlord or a Realtor, to ensure that ALL tenants are notified and reminded before a showing.
 Either by email, text, in person, smoke signals, notice on the door, telegram, fax, Morse code, or even Pokémon!

 • The stated rental income or the comment “If fully rented, the potential rent is” is unrealistic.
 In my experience, tell it like it is.
 Someone willing to buy your property is not dumb or lazy, and they want real numbers, no B.S.